Cereals High In Dietary Fiber (Dietitian Picks!)

 Natures Path Organic Blueberry Cinnamon Flax

-Another great organic option that is slightly sweeter, higher in fiber, and higher in protein than other options! *kid friendly and high protein
+Another great organic option that is slightly sweeter and higher in fiber and protein than other options! *kid friendly and high protein

 Fiber: 9 g (32% DV) in 1 cup